Holy Trinity Catholic Secondary School (Cornwall, Ontario)

 Holy Trinity Catholic Secondary School is a Catholic high school in Cornwall, Ontario, Canada.
-The current principal is Nancy McIntyre.
-Wearing school uniforms during school hours is mandatory, as in most Catholic schools.
-The school allows attendance of Catholic and non-Catholic students to take part in an advanced learning institution.
-It currently enrolls 516 students as of 2020.
+It is managed by the Catholic District School Board of Eastern Ontario.

 Sports

 The secondary school is represented in many different intramural sports offered in Grade 7-12 as the “Holy Trinity Falcons.”

 Sports include: soccer, track and field, badminton, golf, basketball, hockey, tennis, volleyball, cross-country, and football.